Course Program of Study (CPOS) Requirements

 How will students be notified if impacted by CPOS?

-Students are encouraged to work closely with their academic advisor to understand the requirements of their declared major or minor and ensure the classes they register for meet these requirements.
+Students are encouraged to work closely with their academic advisor to understand the requirements of their declared major and ensure the classes they register for meet these requirements.
 Approximately 1-2 business days after adjusting registered classes, students can review their MyNMSU CPOS page to clarify if classes they are enrolled in will apply towards their declared major or concentration and count towards federal financial aid eligibility or not.
-Note that students will only be notified if CPOS impacts their Federal Financial Aid eligibility.
+Note that students will only be notified if CPOS impacts their federal financial aid eligibility.

 What about courses that will be substituted and thus become part of a student’s program of study?